mparthoens/idc-sourcegraph/docs/ProjectSpecifications.md

 IMPORTANT: Always apply the following guidelines when generating code:
 - Always check code on githhub https://github.com/mparthoens/idc-sourcegraph branch develop before generating code.
-- Generate full file path clearly indicated before the code block.
+- Before each code block generation, display full file path of the file for wich code is generated
 - Pause between each file code generation.
 Wait for instruction to continue.
 - Give me a few lines of overlaps when you generate code.
 - Comments must be added to code